EuroScience: EuroScience Open Forum

-EuroScience organises the EuroScience Open Forum (ESOF) which brings together stakeholders involved in European science.
+EuroScience organises the EuroScience Open Forum which brings together stakeholders involved in European science.
 The ESOF is held every two years and is hosted by a European city awarded the title European City of Science.
-By wandering through European cities, ESOF contributes to the development of a European Scientific Identity and stimulates policies to support scientific research.

 ESOF gives the opportunity to lead scientists, researchers, business people and entrepreneurs, innovators, policymakers and science communicators from all over Europe to discuss new discoveries and debate the direction that research is taking in all sciences, including social sciences and humanities.